CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 export default cooperCalculator;
 ```

-If you run the test now, both tests should go green.
-Let's run the feature tests again now, everything should go green right.
+If you run the component test now, both tests should go green.
+Let's run the feature tests again, everything should go green right.
 We have a component that displays the correct result.

 BUT, as you can see when we run the feature tests, nothing has changed.
 That's because we haven't actually rendered the `DiplayCooperResult` component in the `App` component.
 We haven't passed in any props to the `DisplayCooperResult` component.
 We haven't even saved what gets written in the input fields.
 So the actual `DiplayCooperResult` component works, but not with the rest of the application.
 This is the reason they are called component tests.